Young Teenage Teens Girls: How to Deal With having Cyberbullying and How to Like You for Being You

 Teenage Girls and Social Media

-If you are a teenage girl, you may know that being a teenager can be challenging, especially in these times of social media.
-When using social media such as Facebook, Twitter, YouTube, and others, you should be careful not to put yourself in a position to become possibly a victim of cyberbullying.
+If you are a teenage girl, you may know that being a teenager can be challenging, especially in these modern times of social media.
+When using social media such as Facebook, Twitter, YouTube, Instagram and others, you should be careful not to put yourself in a position to become possibly a victim of cyberbullying.

 Teenage Years are your Stepping Stones to the Future.

-The challenges of being a teenager for some girls are not new.
+The challenges of being a teenager for young girls are not new.
 The difference is now with just a click of a button, you can put yourself in a position to possibly be victimized by cyberbullying.

 If cyberbullying happens to you, use your self-confidence, resolve and other help sources to overcome it.